scalahub/CryptoNode/README.md

   - RPC
   - Blockchain database parser (to reuse bitcoind chain)

-#### BitcoinCash

-- Signing transactions and address generation
-  - P2PKH
-- Node connectivity
-  - Listen for blocks and transactions
-  - Broadcast transaction

-The following are planned in a future release:

-- Bech32 addresses
-- ZCash t-addresses

 ## Usage
 Please refer to the tests for example usage: